 With a light touch roll 18-20 meatballs and place on the prepared baking sheet.
 Spray the tops of the meatballs with the baking spray.

-Pop in the oven and bake for 20 minutes until cooked through with a 165 degree internal temp.
+Pop in the oven and bake for 20 minutes.
+Make sure they are golden on the outside and cooked through with a 160-165 degree internal temp.

 If you like a little more of a golden finish you can pop them under the broiler for 2-3 minutes.

-They are delicious enough to serve on there own too, maybe with a side of creamy Instant Pot Risotto and a green veggie.
+However they are delicious enough to serve on there own too, maybe with a side of creamy Instant Pot Risotto and roasted broccoli.

 You can absolutely freeze your chicken meatballs.
 I recommend baking them completely and then freezing.